pmem/pmem.github.io/_posts/2015-06-15-transactions.md

                 memcpy(rootp->buf, buf, strlen(buf));
         } TX_END

 And that's about it, looks simpler right?
 And more similar to how a volatile program might do this.
 The `reader.c` doesn't change much, just remove the `if` statement that checks the buffer length and you are good to go.
+If you are having trouble correctly modifying the code, you can find the complete example [here](https://github.com/pmem/nvml/tree/master/src/examples/libpmemobj/).

 This can be further simplified by combining the two lines inside the transaction together - but that's the topic for our next post.